 Golden Gardens Park - Ballard

-Editor's note: The parking lot at Golden Gardens remains closed.
+Editor's note: The south parking lot at Golden Gardens is now open.

 Bring all the beach toys to this sandy north end oasis because it isn’t just for tide pools.
 Mini marine biologists will love turning over rocks and eying the shallows on the lookout for new, sea-worthy friends.
 Once their quota’s met, they can break out the shovels and buckets and get to work on an intricate system of rivers and dams that might just hold when the tide comes in.
 Add in a trip to the awesome pirate-themed playground and you'll see why this place is a sunny day family fave for a reason!